 Polyphenols found in tea may reduce plaque, which lowers your chance of cavity and gum disease.
 Tea also contains fluoride that helps protect against tooth decay.
 Fluoride is extracted from the soil by the tea plant.
 This identified mineral also strengthens bones and prevents osteoporosis.

-The polyphenols in tea, help with digestion of fatty food by increasing the flow of digestive juices.
+The polyphenols in tea, help with the digestion of fatty food by increasing the flow of digestive juices.

 Prevent Food Poisoning

 The catechins in tea are a powerful sterilizing agent, which kills germs and bacteria.
-Tea prevents food poisoning by fighting against stomach diseases caused by harmful bacteria’s.
+Tea prevents food poisoning by fighting against stomach diseases caused by harmful bacteria.

 Helps You Look and Feel Younger

-Studies suggested that the high concentration of antioxidants in tea have an anti-aging effect.
+Studies suggested that the high concentration of antioxidants in tea has an anti-aging effect.
 This is from the antioxidants.

 Strengthen The Immune System

 Vitamin C in green tea helps to treat the flu and the common cold.
 Moreover, the polyphenols in tea have shown to increase the number of white blood cells in our immune system.

 Tea is a good source of fluid intake that replenishes lost body liquid.
 Doctors recommend that it is vital to drink at least 1.5 liters of fluid a day.
-Tea is low in calorie and it is a great thirst quencher.
+Tea is low in calories and it is a great thirst quencher.

 Leave a comment letting me know which of these reasons, you might start drinking tea.
 Do you like it hot or iced?
 What is your favorite blend?